About the Journal

 When taking the initiative to publish a periodical devoted to the history of Polish Armenians, we were guided by the conviction that this interesting and important issue should be more present in the Polish and world humanities than before.
 Polish Armenians are a community of many centuries and although they were never numerous, they created a significant cultural heritage that functioned and is still vital in Polish culture.
 As a part of the Armenian diaspora, they once played an extremely important role in relation to their mother Armenian nation.
 Today, knowledge about them is much less present in Armenian memory than knowledge about the West European or North American diaspora.
 As a result of historical changes, the Polish homeland of Armenians has moved away from the horizon of the Armenian consciousness, and the magnificent monuments created in Lviv, Kamieniec Podolski, and Zamość have passed into the possession of other owners, scattered all over the world.

 - EBSCO: Humanities Source Ultimate

 - EBSCO: Central & Eastern European Academic Source

 - The Central European Journal of Social Sciences and Humanities

 - Google Scholar

 - Polish National Bibliography (PBN)

 Archiving and Repository Policy

-The electronic backup and preservation of access to the journal content is provided by the publisher.
+The electronic backup and preservation of access to the journal content are provided by the publisher.
 The journal content is also archived with the Jagiellonian Library (Kraków, Poland) as a long-term preservation service.
-It might be deposit in institutional repositories belonging to universities, including the Repository of Jagiellonian University, if only an agreement with the publisher has been signed.
+It might be deposited in institutional repositories belonging to universities, including the Repository of Jagiellonian University if only an agreement with the publisher has been signed.